CBBIO/FANTASIA/docs/source/index.rst

 **Functional ANnoTAtion based on embedding space SImilArity**

-FANTASIA is an advanced pipeline designed for functional annotation of protein sequences using state-of-the-art protein language models.
+FANTASIA is an advanced pipeline designed for automatic functional annotation of protein sequences using state-of-the-art protein language models.
 It integrates deep learning embeddings and similarity searches in vector databases to associate Gene Ontology (GO) terms with proteins.

 .. toctree::
    :maxdepth: 2